talkowski-lab/athena/README.md

 **Collapse redundant annotations**
 Many genomic anntations are redudant (e.g., microsatellites and low sequence uniqueness, or GC content and protein-coding exons).

-To control for the underlying correlation structure of the annotations included in [step 4 (above)](https://github.com/talkowski-lab/athena#step-4), the next step in the Athena workflow is to perform Eigenvector decomposition of the annotation matrix.
+To control for the underlying correlation structure of the annotations included in [step 4 (above)](https://github.com/talkowski-lab/athena#step-4), the next step in the Athena workflow is to perform Eigenvector decomposition of the binwise annotations.

 This can be accomplished with `athena eigen-bins`.

-For example, we could decompose the annotations from [the example in step 4]((https://github.com/talkowski-lab/athena#step-4) into the top three Eigenfeatures as follows:
+For example, we could decompose the annotations from [the example in step 4](https://github.com/talkowski-lab/athena#step-4) into the top three Eigenfeatures as follows:
 ```
 athena eigen-bins \
   --eigenfeatures 3 \